 Partners for the Future

-Established by Dr. James Watson in 1990, Partners for the Future provides an opportunity for talented Long Island high school students to have hands-on experience in biomedical research at Cold Spring Harbor Laboratory.
+Established in 1990, Partners for the Future provides an opportunity for talented Long Island high school students to have hands-on experience in biomedical research at Cold Spring Harbor Laboratory.

 The program is open to high school students entering their senior year who are nominated by their school science chairperson.
-Each science chairperson may nominate three students during their junior year.
+Each science chairperson may nominate two students during their junior year.